eabglobal/juniper/docs/advanced.rst

 The second part of the file copies two binaries that **must** be included in the zip artifact of the lambda function for it to correctly function at run time.
-If you omit the copying of the .so files to the lambda_lib directory, you function will correctly generate a zip artifact, however, the function will **NOT** work when you run it.
+If you fail to copy the .so files to the lambda_lib directory, you function will correctly generate a zip artifact, however, the function will **NOT** work when you run it.